 Read on: JOMO – The Joy of Missing Out

 Even if your region doesn’t have incredible sites to see, there is still a lot to experience.
 Here’s another staycation idea: Alastair Humphreys (Adventurer of the Year 2012), has developed the concept of a micro-adventure.
 In short, a micro-adventure is about experiencing nature without having to travel.
 According to Humphreys, a micro-adventure involves an overnight stay in the great outdoors.
-If you need a tent, canoe, or other equipment for your trip, consider asking friends, using social media groups, or check your local outdoor equipment store to see if they have rental programs.
+Check out his website for inspiration and tips.
+If you need a tent, canoe, or any other equipment for your trip, consider asking friends, using social media groups, or checking your local outdoor equipment store to see if they have rental programs.

 Staycations offer time for creativity.
-The sewing project that you have been putting off, the piece of furniture that you’ve been meaning to build: now you finally have the time for it!
+The sewing project that you have been putting off, the piece of furniture that you’ve been meaning to build; now you finally have the time for it!
 Want to learn something completely new?
-Online courses teach many different skills.
+Free online courses or youtube videos teach many different skills.

-The most important thing is that you enjoy doing it.
-If you hate doing home renos, don’t waste your vacation time doing them.
-But if you love DIY projects, use your vacation to paint, wallpaper, or do small repairs and give your home a breath of fresh air.
+Whatever you choose to do, the most important thing is that you enjoy doing it.
+If you hate doing home renovation projects, don’t waste your vacation time doing them.
+But if you love DIY projects, use your vacation to paint, wallpaper, or do small repairs to give your home a breath of fresh air.